Will Congress Continue Health Care For 9 Million Children?

 Supporters of CHIP also worry about changes in eligibility for the program that could dampen enrollment.

-The Affordable Care Act bumped up federal funding of CHIP by 23 percentage points and forbids states from restricting eligibility rules that were in place in 2010.
+The Affordable Care Act bumped up federal funding of CHIP by 23 percentage points and forbids states to restrict eligibility rules that were in place in 2010.
 Both of those requirements continue through September 2019.

 The added funding means a dozen states have their entire CHIP programs paid for by the federal government.
-In the fiscal year that ended last September, states contributed less than $2 billion, compared to the federal government's $13.6 billion contribution, according to the conservative Heritage Foundation.
+In the fiscal year that ended last September, states contributed less than $2 billion, compared with the federal government's $13.6 billion contribution, according to the conservative Heritage Foundation.
 States should pay a higher share of the program's costs, the foundation argues.

-President Donald Trump's budget request this spring called for immediately eliminating the ACA bump in funding and ending the restriction on a state's ability to curtail eligibility — often referred to as the "maintenance of effort" provision.
+President Trump's budget request this spring called for immediately eliminating the ACA bump in funding and ending the restriction on a state's ability to curtail eligibility — often referred to as the "maintenance of effort" provision.

 But that provision has kept CHIP stable at a time when the individual insurance market faces uncertainty, says Joan Alker, director of Georgetown University's Center for Children and Families in Washington, D.C.